RealTheHexagon/klte-ubports-install-instructions/README.md

 This repository has all the instructions for installing UBTouch to your klte device.

 ---
+THIS BUILD IS DISCONTINUED
+My S5 broke, so I cannot continue development, as I cannot test it.
+---

+---

 Before continuing, you should read these pages to have an understanding of how Ubuntu Touch, and Halium works:
 - [Halium Documentation](https://docs.halium.org/en/latest/index.html),